This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which platform is better for building brand awareness?"

-Facebook and TikTok emerge as the leading platforms for building brand awareness based on the models' visibility data and implied reach, with ChatGPT particularly highlighting their high visibility shares.
+Facebook and TikTok emerge as the leading platforms for building brand awareness across the models, driven by their consistently high visibility shares and perceived reach among diverse audiences.

 gemini